flowxo/flowxo-sdk/README.md

       ...
     }

-To help you with polling, there's a `Utils.polling` function that will take care of a lot of the work.
+To help you with polling, there's a `Utils.polling` function that will take care of a lot of the work:

-### Utils.polling() ###

     Utils.polling(data, key, cache, callback)

-`Utils.polling` helps you to look for and deal with new items that you see in an array of items.

-It's useful when you need to poll services, look for new records and then hand an array of new items back as the result if the script (see the section on _Polling_).

-`Utils.polling` handles much of this for you, all you need to do is give it a list and tell it what property within each list item holds the ID.
+All you need to do is give it a list and tell it what property within each list item holds the ID.
 A callback is fired with an array of new items.

 - `data` (Array) - An array that is to be check for new items.
 This will often come directly from an API, but you may need to pick out the property containing the list of items.
 - `key` (String) - The property that holds the unique ID for each item in the list.
 For example, on Twitter's `timelines.user` endpoint, each tweet that's returned contains an `id_str` property which is the unique ID for the tweet.
 In this case, set the key to `id_str`.
 You can use double underscore notation here to reference a nested key (such as `meta__ids__id`).